bootsy52/XBeeUartMQTTProxy/README.md

 ```sh
 apt-get intall librxtx-java
 ```
-I used the [Rock Pi 4A](https://wiki.radxa.com/Rockpi4) as hardware platform
+I used the [Rock Pi 4A](https://wiki.radxa.com/Rockpi4) as hardware platform, with XBee connected to UART4 /dev/ttyS4, which works very well.